hashicorp/terraform/website/docs/backends/types/gcs.html.md

 The following configuration options are supported:

+ *  `access_token` - (Optional) A temporary [OAuth 2.0 access token](https://developers.google.com/identity/protocols/OAuth2)
+    obtained from the Google Authorization server, i.e. the `Authorization: Bearer` token used to authenticate HTTP requests to
+    GCP APIs.
+If both are specified, `access_token` will be used over the `credentials` field.
+Alternatively, this can be specified using the `GOOGLE_OAUTH_ACCESS_TOKEN` environment variable.

+        -> These access tokens cannot be renewed by Terraform and thus will only work until they expire.
+If you anticipate Terraform needing access for longer than a token's lifetime (default `1 hour`), please use a service account key with `credentials` instead.

  *  `bucket` - (Required) The name of the GCS bucket.
     This name must be globally unique.
     For more information, see [Bucket Naming Guidelines](https://cloud.google.com/storage/docs/bucketnaming.html#requirements).